RTEMS/rtems-docs/user/tools/boot-image.rst

 The disk images are suitable for booting a range of hardware that have media interfaces, such as an SD card.
-The default partition type is the Master Boot Record (MRB) and a single root DOS-FS partition is created.
+The default partition type is the Master Boot Record (MBR) and a single root DOS-FS partition is created.

 Boot Loaders